nielsbasjes/logparser/README.md

 It cannot be extracted.
 A simple workaround for this limitation: replace the **%{...}t** with **%{timestamp}i** .
 You will then get this timestamp field as if it was a request header: HTTP.HEADER:request.header.timestamp
 * **Version 2.6 and newer**: You will receive it as a textual *TIME.LOCALIZEDSTRING:request.header.time* which cannot be extracted any further.
-* **Version 2.9 and newer**: Support for parsing the customized time as long as all elements can be mapped to fields supported by joda-time.
+* **Version 3.0 and newer**: Support for parsing the customized time as long as all elements can be mapped to fields supported by joda-time.

 **Limitation**: Only a single %{format}t entry is supported per line.
-So examples as described in the LogFormat [examples section](http://httpd.apache.org/docs/current/mod/mod_log_config.html#examples) of the Apache HTTPD manual cannot be parsed.
+Examples as described in the LogFormat [examples section](http://httpd.apache.org/docs/current/mod/mod_log_config.html#examples) of the Apache HTTPD manual cannot be parsed.

     You can use the %{format}t directive multiple times to build up a time format using the extended format tokens like msec_frac:
     Timestamp including milliseconds
              "%{%d/%b/%Y %T}t.%{msec_frac}t %{%z}t"

+In this case where all %{format}t fields are only separated by fixed text you can rewrite this example like this

+    "%{%d/%b/%Y %T}t.%{msec_frac}t %{%z}t"
+    "%{%d/%b/%Y %T.msec_frac %z}t"

+The msec_frac has been added to this parser so the above now works as expected.

 Analyze almost anything